Table of Contents Contents

 Inheritance and Income

-Inheritance for you Parents
+Inheritance From Your Parents

 Getting an Inheritance in Canada

 Overall, if you are just an heir in a will who receives an inheritance, there are no taxes in Canada that need to be paid.
 Even if you are a non-resident of Canada, the executor handles the taxes you need to pay before you even receive your inheritance.
 All other taxes will be paid to the CRA before the will is distributed.
 Because this money is an inheritance, you also do not have to claim it on your income taxes.
 That being said, if you are an executor of a will as well as an heir, then you will have to deal with everything.
-You may even need to consult a lawyer if the process is complex but most estates are quite straightforward to deal with.
+You may even need to consult a lawyer if the process is complex, but most estates are quite straightforward to deal with.